rachelstarry/get-started-with-tableau/getting-started-with-tableau-public.md

 ### 4.2 - Add a detail to the line chart

-When we selected "Year" and "CO2 per capita" to create the line chart, Tableau again automatically performed a SUM calculation to display the total CO2 emissions per year for all countries.
+Notice that when we selected "Year" and "CO2 per capita" to create the line chart, Tableau again automatically performed a SUM calculation to display the total CO2 emissions per year for all countries.

 If we want to see the breakdown of individual countries' CO2 emissions, we can drag the **"Country"** field from Dimensions onto the line chart.
 Now, in the **Marks** pane, "Country" appears as a **detail** in the line chart, and a line for each country's emissions appears on the chart.

 ![][26]